Nick7900/glhmm_protocols/README.md

 # Statistical testing framework for brain dynamics
-Welcome to the protocols for the statistical testing methods described in the paper (A comprehensive framework for statistical testing of brain dynamics)[https://arxiv.org/abs/2505.02541].
+Welcome to the protocols for the statistical testing methods described in the paper [A comprehensive framework for statistical testing of brain dynamics](https://arxiv.org/abs/2505.02541).
 This repository provides Jupyter notebooks and resources to implement the statistical framework introduced in the paper.
 Built on the statistical tools included in the [GLHMM toolbox](https://github.com/vidaurre/glhmm), these protocols are designed for analysing the relationships between brain activity, behaviour, physiological signals, and other variables across different experimental designs.

 ## What’s Included
 This repository provides Jupyter notebooks for four statistical tests: